 Topdress with rich compost in mid spring, after new growth appears.
-Fertilize with a liquid fertilizer in midsummer.
+Fertilise with a liquid fertiliser in midsummer.

 Sow and Plant

-Set out plump rhizomes with a fan of foliage attached in spring, just as new growth appears, or in early fall.
+Set out plump rhizomes with a fan of foliage attached in spring, just as new growth appears, or in early autumn.
 Plant shallow, so that the rhizomes are barely covered with soil.
-Allow 12in (30cm) between large-flowered bearded irises.
-Siberian iris roots should be planted 6in (15cm) apart.
+Allow 30cm (12in) between large-flowered bearded irises.
+Siberian iris roots should be planted 15cm (6in) apart.

 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.

 Iris may not bloom for a year after they are moved.
 Choose early and late-blooming varieties to extend the iris season.
-Several newer varieties will re-bloom in the fall with good care.
+Several newer varieties will re-bloom in the autumn with good care.

-Cut irises for arrangements as soon as the buds show good color; they will continue to open indoors.
-As the flowers fade in the garden, trim them off with scissors or pruning shears.
+Cut irises for arrangements as soon as the buds show good colour; they will continue to open indoors.
+As the flowers fade in the garden, trim them off with scissors or secateurs.

 Several insects damage iris roots.
 When digging and replanting an old plot, cut away pieces of injured root.
-Siberian iris have few pest problems, and are seldom eaten by deer.
+Siberian iris have few pest problems.

 Planting and Harvesting Calendar